dzackgarza/Notes/Textbook_Resources.md

 ### Milnor, Morse Theory

+- Eliashberg, From Stein to Weinstein and Back
+- Pollack, Differential Topology
+- Milnor, Lectures on h-Cobordism
+- McDuff, Introduction to Symplectic Topology

 ## Complex Geometry

 ### Hodge Theory and Complex Algebraic Geometry, Volumes I and II, by Claire Voisin